ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## Secure Communication ## {#sec-protocol-overview-communication}

-The client can send a request protected with Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} to the RS.
-This can be a unicast request targeting the RS, or a one-to-many group request (e.g., over IP multicast) targeting the OSCORE group where the RS is also a member.
+The client can send a CoAP request protected with Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} to the RS.
+This can be a unicast request targeting the RS {{RFC7252}}, or a one-to-many group request (e.g., over IP multicast) {{I-D.ietf-core-groupcomm-bis}} targeting the OSCORE group where the RS is also a member.

-To this end, the client uses the Group OSCORE Security Context already established upon joining the OSCORE group (e.g., by using the approach defined in {{I-D.ietf-ace-key-groupcomm-oscore}}), unless it maintains a more recent Security Context that has been established in the group as a result of a group rekeying (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}).
+To this end, the client uses the Group OSCORE Security Context already established upon joining the OSCORE group (e.g., by using the approach defined in {{I-D.ietf-ace-key-groupcomm-oscore}}), unless it has a more recent Security Context that has been established in the group as a result of a group rekeying (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}).

 The RS may send a response back to the client, also protecting it with Group OSCORE.